6 Ways Contact Lens Wearers Can Find Relief for Dry Eyes

 4. Switch Up Your Contact Lens Type

 If the lenses you wear are irritating your eyes, let your optometrist know.
-They may be able to prescribe you a different type or brand of lens that causes less irritation.
+They may be able to prescribe you a different brand or type of contact lens that causes less irritation.
 For example, daily-wear lenses have less time to accumulate buildup that can dry out and irritate your eyeballs, compared with monthly contact lenses.

 5. Make Some Lifestyle Tweaks